 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Saturday March 26, 2022

-Your Pick 3 Midday results for Saturday March 26, 2022 are as follows:
+The numbers for the Pick 3 Midday drawing on Saturday March 26, 2022 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.